Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

   that this machine has the *192.168.3.11* IP address.
 This machine must have Java 8 (Both OpenJDK and Oracle Java 1.8 work), Maven and rabbitmq-server installed.
-- A raspberrypi3 running PELUX.
-Other platforms should have similar configurations in the future but the Raspberry Pi is currently the only supported platform.
+- A raspberrypi3 or an Intel NUC (intel-corei7-64) running PELUX.
+Other platforms should have similar configurations in the future but the Raspberry Pi and Intel NUC are currently the only supported platforms.

 Compiling SWUpdate artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^